 Report all sources of revenue paid (or promised to be paid) directly to you or your institution on your behalf over the 36 months prior to submission of the work.
-This should include all monies from the entity that sponsored the research.
+This should include all monies from sources with relevance to the submitted work, not just monies from the entity that sponsored the research.
 Please note that your interactions with the work's sponsor that are outside the submitted work should also be listed here.
 If there is any question, it is usually better to disclose a relationship than not to do so.